Veozen/TeaLang/README.md

 Statements use prefix notation.
 Expression use postfix notation.
-No paraenthesis, brackets or indents.
 No loops, just recursions.
 No if, just function guard statement.
+No parenthesis, brackets or indents.
 No nested function definitions.

 ## Quick Start